sta721-f19/lab2/README.md

 # README

 In this Lab we will look at pushing and pulling files for local and remote repositories for version control.
-By the end you should be able to successfuly syn repos between the remote and ideally both smith and your laptop.
+By the end you should be able to successfuly sync repos between the remote and ideally both smith and your laptop.

 We will practice with the R components from HW1